 What causes stress?

-Some of the biggest causes of stress are the death of a loved one, divorce, separation, disease and injury.
+Some of the common causes of stress are the death of a loved one, divorce, separation, disease and injury.
 Even positive events can be stressful, such as a move, a vacation, or the holidays.
 Daily life also brings its share of stresses, such as conflict with a friend, stress at work, or school exams.

 How to relieve stress